kevonc/kevoncheung.com/content/articles/20250630-crazy-performative-asian-parents.md

 Most parents are not educators, so I don’t expect them to know.

 So far, I mind my own business to focus on my own ways to raise my two girls.
-Even with writing this essay, I don’t see myself as judging what others parents do.
+Even with writing this essay, I don’t see myself as judging what other parents do.

 It is more that everyone comes from a different background so they have their own reasons why they pursue parenting that way.
 There are also a lot of hidden things that we can’t see from the surface.